ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365

-Automated Investigation and Response (AIR) (currently in public preview as one of many [Office 365 Threat investigation and response capabilities](office-365-ti.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
+Automated Investigation and Response (AIR) (included in [Office 365 Threat investigation and response](office-365-ti.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
 Read this article to get an overview of AIR and how it can help your organization and security operations teams mitigate threats more effectively and efficiently.

-To learn more about when  AIR features will be available, see the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap).
+AIR features are now generally available and are included in [Office 365 Advanced Threat Protection Plan 2](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#feature-availability-across-advanced-threat-protection-atp-plans).

 ## Alerts